NTURacingTeam/zephyr_workspace/README.md

 ### 1. Clone Repository

-Clone this repository and change directory to it:
+Open a Linux terminal, then clone this repository and change directory to it:

 ```bash
 git clone https://github.com/NTURacingTeam/zephyr_workspace.git